evanx/mpush-redis/README.md

 "Universal JavaScript" is of course compelling for web development.
 As a web developer, I favour JavaScript, especially now with ES6 (arrow functions et al) and ES2016 (async/await sugaring of ES6 promises/generators).

-My "holy grail" would be building a resilient auto-scaling distributed webserver.
-I believe that this can be implemented relatively easily by leveraging a Redis Cluster for persistent message storage, and shared memory/state for "stateless" microservices.
-I also favour Redis as a tool for metrics/monitoring, and service orchestration.
+My "stretch goal" would be demonstrating a resilient auto-scaling distributed webserver.
+I believe that this can be implemented relatively easily by leveraging a Redis Cluster for persistent message storage and shared memory/state for "stateless" microservices.
+I also favour Redis as a tool for metrics/monitoring and service orchestration.

-I'm interested in applying this to a news publishing platform, that retrieves article data stored in Redis, and uses React "templating" to render web pages.
+I'd interested in applying that to a news publishing platform, that retrieves article data stored in Redis, and uses React "templating" to render web pages.

+### Further reading

+#### Redex

+While this repo presents a standalone utility for a specific requirement, it is conceptually related to my "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.